Chapter 18.60

 (D) Utilities such as gas and electrical systems shall be located and constructed to minimize or eliminate flood damage to the system and the risk associated with such flood damaged or impaired systems.

 vii.
-Recreational vehicles placed on sites within the special flood hazard areas on the community’s official map shall either (A) be on the site for fewer than 180 consecutive days, (B) be fully licensed and ready for highway use, or (C) meet the permit requirements for “manufactured homes” of this section.
+Recreational vehicles placed on sites within the special flood hazard areas on the community’s official floodplain map shall (A) be on the site for fewer than 180 consecutive days, and (B) be fully licensed and ready for highway use.
 A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick-disconnect type utilities and security devices, and has no permanently attached additions.

 ix.
 Flood control structural works such as levees, flood walls, etc., shall provide, at a minimum, protection from a 100-year flood with a minimum of three feet of design freeboard and shall provide for adequate interior drainage.
 In addition, structural flood control works shall be approved by the Department of Natural Resources.

 xi.
 Subdivisions (including factory-built home parks and subdivisions) shall be consistent with the need to minimize flood damages and shall have adequate drainage provided to reduce exposure to flood damage.
-Development associated with subdivision proposals shall meet the applicable performance standards.
+Development associated with subdivision proposals (including the installation of public utilities) shall meet the applicable performance standards of this title.
 Subdivision proposals intended for residential development shall provide all lots with a means of vehicular access that will remain dry during occurrence of the 100-year flood.
+Proposals for subdivisions greater than five acres or 50 lots (whichever is less) shall include base flood elevation data for those areas located within the floodway fringe (overlay) district.

-(D) Structures shall be firmly anchored to prevent flotation, which may result in damage to other structures.
+(D) The structure shall be firmly anchored to resist flotation, collapse, and lateral movement which may result in damage to other structures.

-(E) The structure’s service facilities such as electrical and heating equipment shall be elevated or floodproofed.
+(E) The structure’s service facilities such as electrical and heating equipment shall be elevated or floodproofed to at least one foot above the base flood elevation.

-3. General Floodplain District (“F-P”) – General Intent.
-The “F-P” general floodplain district reflects those areas which would be inundated during a 100-year flood, but for which specific flood elevations and floodway and floodway fringe limits have not been established.
-It is the intent of the “F-P” district to impede the restrictions and performance standards of the “F-W” and “F-F” districts after a determination is made to identify the floodway and floodway fringe areas on an individual basis.
+3. General Floodplain (Overlay) District (“G-F”) – General Intent.
+The “G-F” general floodplain (overlay) district reflects those areas which would be inundated during a 100-year flood, but for which specific flood elevations and floodway and floodway fringe limits have not been established.
+It is the intent of the “G-F” district to impede the restrictions and performance standards of the “F-W” and “F-F” districts after a determination is made to identify the floodway and floodway fringe areas on an individual basis.
 The areas within this district should be protected from development encroachment.
+Any development which involves placement of structures, factory-built homes, fill or other obstructions; the storage of materials or equipment; excavation or alteration of a watercourse may be allowed only upon a determination by the Department of Natural Resources to determine (a) whether the land involved is either wholly or partly within the floodway or floodway fringe and (b) the 100-year flood level.
+Until a regulatory floodway is designated, no development may increase the 100-year elevation more than one foot.
+The applicant shall be responsible for providing the Department of Natural Resources with sufficient technical information to make the determination.

 a.
 Principal Permitted Uses.
 As specified, principal permitted uses for either the “F-W” floodway or the “F-F” floodway fringe districts.